rafaelirangel/hangman/README.md

 ## Installation
 Fork and clone this repository.
 Open the index.html file in your browser to play the game!
-Or, check out the deployed version at //COLOCAR O LINK AQUI
+Or, check out the deployed version at [PLAY HANGMAN](https://rafaelirangel.github.io/hangman/)

 ## Game Explanation
 Hangman is a word guessing game in which players try to guess a word by guessing letters.
 The game typically starts with a blank word, and the player tries to guess letters that might be in the word.
 For each letter that the player guesses incorrectly, a part of a stick figure is drawn, representing a person being "hanged."
 The player has a limited number of chances(in this case the number of chances are 6) to guess the word before the 'person' is fully drawn and the game is lost.